 Advances in microscopy also led to differences between organisms at the cellular level becoming apparent.
 Scientists were getting their first view of subcellular structures and organelles, as well as smaller unicellular organisms like bacteria.
 These tiny organisms do not possess a nucleus, unlike the cells of plants, animals, and protists.
 As a result, a separate kingdom, Monera, was created to account for these organisms, which are called “prokaryotes.”
 The micrograph below shows some bacteria viewed through an electron microscope, which are examples of prokaryotic organisms.
 Organisms made of cells that possess a nucleus are called “eukaryotes.”

-Definition: Eukaryotic Organism
+Key Term: Eukaryotic Organism

 A eukaryotic organism is an organism whose cells possess a nucleus.
 Eukaryotic organisms may be unicellular or multicellular.

-Definition: Prokaryotic Organism
+Key Term: Prokaryotic Organism

 A prokaryotic organism is an organism that does not possess a nucleus.
 Prokaryotic organisms are all unicellular.